catbox305/cge/README.md

 cgepy will handle that, with a sturdy system to build interfaces on top of.
 ***
 Current features:
-* A flexible grid system where you can swap between multiple canvases.
+* A flexible grid system where you can swap between multiple GUIs.
 * Custom coloring that is applicable to all text
 * Higher resolution display capabilities vs. colored unicode full blocks.
 * A basic sprite system for easier manipulation of the canvas.